-You can view information about a location or an object on the Navigation Chart or the Fishing Chart.
+You can view information about a location or an object on the Navigation chart or the Fishing chart.

-NOTE: The Fishing Chart is available with a preprogrammed BlueChart g2 Vision data card.
+NOTE: The Fishing chart is available with a preprogrammed BlueChart g2 Vision data card.

 - 1. From the Home screen, select Charts.

-- 2. Select Navigation Chart, Fishing Chart, or Radar Overlay.
+- 2. Select Navigation Chart or Fishing Chart.

-- 3. Select a location or an object.
+- 3. Select a location or object.